Air transport in the United Kingdom: History

-The advent in the mid-1990s of "no-frills" carriers, such as easyJet and BA's Go, had a significant impact on air travel in the UK.
-In 2005, these airlines carried 77.5 million passengers, up from just 4.3 million in 1996.
-They are responsible for the growth of regional airports, operating from 35 airports in 2006 compared to 10 in 1996, and increasing the choice of international destinations, serving 150 in 2006, compared to 12 a decade earlier.
-The annual rate of growth in the overall demand for air travel has remained stable since 1975, and current growth is being served by the no-frills airlines at the expense of traditional carriers which, since 2000, have experienced flat or declining traffic levels.
-In response, traditional carriers have lowered costs to compete more effectively on price, leading to lower prices on the short haul routes served by this sector, especially in business fares.
-They have also limited or reduced capacity and, in some cases, launched no-frills subsidiaries of their own.
+The advent in the mid-1990s of "no-frills" carriers such as easyJet and BA's Go had a significant impact on air travel in the UK.
+In 2005 these airlines carried 77.5 million passengers, up from just 4.3 million in 1996.
+They were also responsible for the growth of regional airports, numbering 35 in 2006 compared to 10 in 1996, and increasing the choice of international destinations to 150 in 2006 compared with 12 a decade earlier.

+The annual rate of growth in the overall demand for air travel has remained stable since 1975, with current growth being served by the no-frills airlines at the expense of traditional carriers, which have experienced flat or declining traffic levels since 2000.
+In response, these traditional carriers have lowered costs to compete more effectively on price, leading to lower prices on their short haul routes, especially business fares.
+They have also limited or reduced capacity, and in some cases launched no-frills subsidiaries of their own.